 Most people are aware that online clothing shopping is one of the main factors driving e-commerce sales globally.
+It's also one of the reasons many successful entrepreneurs started dropship clothing business.
 If you check out SaleHoo's Market Research Lab, you'll see that there's a lot of competition (more than 3,000 sellers within a 30-day period) but still a pretty decent success rate of 21 percent, representing about $60,000 worth of total sales...per day.

 And that's just on eBay.